mebobby2/MachineLearningBook/README.md

 ### Maths
 #### Number of combinations
-Let's say I have four values, A, B, C, and D. And TWO of these values make a valid tuple.
+Let's say I have six values, A, B, C, D, E, F. And TWO of these values make a valid tuple.
 How many times/loops do I need to make to find the valid tuple.
-The formula is P^I, where P = number of possibilities and I = the number of inputs.
-Hence, 2^4 = 16 loops.
+The formula is I^P, where P = number of possibilities and I = the number of inputs.
+Hence, 6^2 = 36 loops/combinations we need to look through.

 ## Source code for book